fumingyang2004/LIVEVQA/README.md

 #### How to start?

-You should set your api key and base path in 'qa_makers_mh/config.py' & 'qa_Filter/config.py'.
+You should set your api key and base path in `qa_makers_mh/config.py`.
 After that, you can run the following command to generate Level 2 QAs:

 ```bash
 cd qa_makers_mh
 python main.py
 ```

-Every time your run the command, it will read the latest `l1_filtered_topics_{timestamp}.json` and filter images.
-The filtered file will be saved in `l23_topics_{timestamp}.json`.
+Every time you run the command, it will read the latest `l1_filtered_topics_{timestamp}.json` and generate Level 2 QAs.
+The output file will be saved in `l23_topics_{timestamp}.json`.

 ### Automatic Pipeline